 Success Has a Lot to Do With Timing

-I’m thankful to be fortunate enough to have been born at the right time for the explosion of the Internet onto the scene, and the possibility for online retail, along with the opportunity to learn how to be an investor with every second and dollar.
+I’m thankful I’m fortunate enough to be here at an excellent time for the explosion of the Internet, and the possibility for online retail, along with the opportunity to learn how to be an investor with every second and dollar.

 In this book it heavily suggests that success is very much a part of what was available to the successful person at the time.
 It’s got some great points about how successful people are the ones who saw opportunities, took the proposed “risks” and flowed along with the possibilities that were presented to them at the time.

 We millennials have become increasingly familiar with screens, buttons and memory sticks.
-We know how to work the technology that our parents still need help with.
+We knew how to work the technology that our parents still needed help with.
 We understand the current technology instantly, and when we don’t, we can easily pick it up and integrate it into our lives.

 Because of this, I was savvy with computers since my kid years.
 I knew how to play the games, operate different functions, learn shortcuts, and work the programs.
 This of course has played a large role in my ability to live off my laptop and command it to print money.

-The same chance lies with the masses, though it might be a bit more of a struggle up front.
+The same chance lies with the ‘masses of men’, though it might be a bit more of a struggle up front.
 Most people are highly capable of learning since we’re all born with the capacity to learn massive amount of information.
 People could live the exact lives they wanted to, but they simply don’t.

-This is part of the reason I feel compelled to help people recognize their potential.
+This is part of the reason I feel compelled to help people recognize their full potential.

 A Glimpse Into My Day Today – How Am I Any Different?

-I woke up around in a foreign country around 7 today, walked to the beach, did some exercises and pull-ups and then went for a rejuvenating swim.
+I woke up in a foreign country around 7a today, walked to the beach, did some pull-ups and stretches, then went for a rejuvenating swim.
 I caught some good UVBs around 11 a.m. and kept exercising and swimming for a while.

 None of this would be possible 50 years ago.